 The IR Program takes place biannually: the Winter Program is from late-December to early-January, while the Summer Program is in July.

-The cost for the Winter Program is $3,760, which includes the lecture series, central Oxford housing, three or more educational tours of Oxford and the surrounding cities of cultural and educational significance, and several informal receptions (not transportation to and from Oxford or food).
+The cost for the Summer Program is $3,990.00, which includes the lecture series, central Oxford housing, three or more educational tours of Oxford and the surrounding cities of cultural and educational significance, and several informal receptions (not transportation to and from Oxford or food).

-Upon acceptance, students will be issued an invoice which outlines the following payment schedule and methods of payment–listed below for the Winter Program 2018-19:
+Upon acceptance, students will be issued an invoice which outlines the following payment schedule and methods of payment–listed below for the 2019 Summer Program:

 OSAP’s IR Programs are open to all students aged 18 and older, of all majors and grade levels.